tundish/blathnaid/blathnaid/tale/ante.rst

 *The characters in this story are fictitious, notwithstanding the names they are given.
-Only the author is a real person.
-Being lazy he has chosen to draw on current events for inspiration, instead of making it up like proper writers do.
+The only real person is the author.
+Being lazy he has chosen to draw on current events for his inspiration, instead of making it all up like the proper writers do.*

-The stuff about magic and meditation is established scientific fact.*
+*The stuff about magic and meditation is established scientific fact.*

 For Fynn.